1 The power of interests

 We have lived through too much savage history to find our way back to the green world’s savage innocence.

 How softly the horrors of history tinkle when they happen, but how deafeningly they reecho.
 The nightmare of history may take a generation to seep into our dreams and poison us.
 How belatedly the sons and daughters learn to be haunted by the spectres of what their parents lived through.
-The world had to wait twenty years to be shocked by the holocaust.
+The world had to wait twenty years for the holocaust to shock them.